 About

-I’m a postdoctoral researcher at the Associate Professorship for International Politics and Conflict Studies, University of Erfurt.
-As part of the KNOWPRO project, I study knowledge production in German peace and security policy.
-The project is funded by the Federal Ministry of Education and Research.
+I’m a postdoctoral researcher at the Professorship for International Politics and Conflict Studies, University of Erfurt, Germany.
+As a scholar of diplomacy and foreign policy, I am particularly interested in feminist foreign policy; diplomacy and gender, race, and class; and knowledge production in and on foreign policy.

-I’m also a member of the Programme for Gender and International Politics at the Polis180 think tank for Foreign and European Policy.
+Outside of academia, I contribute to the Programme for Gender and International Politics at the Polis180 think tank for Foreign and European Policy.
 As part of my work and as an academic expert, I have provided expertise on feminist foreign policy and the Women, Peace and Security agenda to the German government.

 I’m an experienced public speaker and teacher, offering talks, workshops, seminars, and lectures on my research topics.
 I have worked with both specialist and non-specialist audiences.